-Make a budget
+1. Make a budget for your wedding flowers.

-Find a wedding florist
+2. Find a wedding florist.

-You’ll want to find flowers that fit your color scheme, season and budget, and the right wedding florist will help you do all of that and more.
+You’ll want to find flowers that fit your color scheme, season and budget, and hiring the right wedding florist will help you do all of that and more.
 It’s important to find a florist who understands what you want, because he or she is the person who will bring your vision to life.
 They’ll also be a lifesaver when it comes to providing professional input about your wedding flowers and helping you make tough decisions, like choosing between garden roses and peonies.
 When you’re researching potential florists, check out their previous work and read reviews to get a sense of their style and their specialities (no two florists are alike!).

-Know the basics
+4. Know the basics of wedding flowers.

 You don’t have to become an overnight expert on wedding flowers, but if you don’t already know some of the basic blooms, it can be helpful to do a bit of research before meeting with your florist.
 While you’re gathering floral inspiration, take a moment to familiarize yourself with popular wedding flowers (roses, peonies, hydrangeas, lilies, and ranunculuses, to name a few).
 Also decide whether or not you want fragrant blooms—lilacs, freesias, peonies, jasmine, sweet peas, and gardenias are among the most perfumed wedding flowers.
 Knowing a bit of flower lingo will come in handy when you’re talking to your florist, and you won’t feel completely lost when they’re sharing their ideas for your arrangements.

-Use your color scheme
+5. Use your wedding color palette.

 If you’re feeling completely stumped about your wedding flowers (we know there are a lot to choose from!), think of them in terms of color to help narrow down your choices.
 Dahlias, carnations, mums, roses, tulips, and lilies are just a few of the flowers that come in most colors.
 Other flowers, including peonies, lisianthus, hydrangeas, and anemones have a more limited color selection.

-Your wedding flowers don’t have to be an exact match with the rest of your decor, but you should try to choose blooms that complement your color scheme.
+Your wedding flowers don’t have to be an exact match with the rest of your decor, but you should try to choose blooms that complement your color palette.
 Look at the colors being used for your invitation suite, attire, table linens, and miscellaneous accents.
 If you do want the flowers to be a perfect color match, be as specific as possible when discussing them with your florist—“coral pink” to you might mean light orange or blush to someone else.
 Provide paint chips, fabric swatches and photos of the decor so your florist can find the closest possible match.

 Think about the types of flowers that are normally seen around the time of year when you’re getting married, for example, tulips and peonies in the spring, or dahlias and mums in the fall.
 There’s no rule that says you can only use flowers if they’re in season, but out-of-season blooms might be difficult for your florist to find and will generally mean a higher price tag for you in the end.

-Match your wedding style
+8. Match the flowers to your wedding style.

-In general, your wedding flowers should reflect the overall style of the wedding.
+In general, your wedding flowers should reflect the style and aesthetic of the wedding.
 If you’re having a formal black-tie wedding, your flowers should be on the more traditional side (for example, matching centerpiece vessels and tidy arrangements) so they don’t seem out of place.
 If your big day is more relaxed and informal, you can get a little creative with your flowers, such as having mix-and-match centerpieces, handmade details, or looser, garden-style arrangements.